 We can help you find a venue and/or a minister to lead the service for you.
 We will fill out all the relevant paperwork with you and offer you as much or as little advice as you need.

 You will have the choice of our Mercedes hearse or our Mercedes limousine or both.
 If this isn’t what you have in mind, we can discuss other options from horse-drawn hearse to something completely discreet.

-We offer a full range of caskets for you to choose from, and if none of these are what you have in mind, we are open to either source something from a different supplier or work with you and our supplier to design something special and meaningful for you.
+We offer a full range of children and baby caskets for you to choose from, and if none of these are what you have in mind, we are open to either source something from a different supplier or work with you and our supplier to design something special and meaningful for you.

 It can be helpful to involve other children in the funeral no matter how old they are.
 Give them simple explanations about what is going to happen.
 We also have books in our office which you can take home to help them understand what has happened.
 Do not force them to attend the funeral if they don’t want to, they are also grieving and will need to process this in their own way.

 The Children’s Funeral Fund